ml4ai/ASKEM-model-COmplexVID-19/README.md

 # COmplexVID-19

+## Notes on Fork

+This fork translates the Portuguese comments (and in limited cases, some strings) to English.
+The translation was performed by Clayton T. Morrison (github: cl4yton, email: claytonm@arizona.edu)
+(with heavy use of Google Translate) in April 2022.
+Everything else maintains the original implementation up to the time of the fork.
+All acknowledgements should still reference the original paper and acknowledge the author Leonard F. S. Scabini.

+### Comment notation

+In general, all comments provide English translation of the original Portuguese at the locations of the original comment.
+Two additional types of comments were sparingly introduced, and indicated by starting with the following tags:
+* `<ctm>`: additional comments, generally noting the English translation of Portuguese words used as the basis of code identifiers.
+* `<ctm-code>`: commented out version of the original code that has now been replaced (generally due to changing a string).

+## Introduction

 Source code for the paper:

 "Social interaction layers in complex networks for the dynamical epidemic modeling of COVID-19 in Brazil."